berkeley3/BDA-IZSTO/README.md

 # Bayesian Data Analysis for Medical Data

-This is the material for the two day course on **Bayesian Data Analysis for Medical Data** at the Istituto Zooprofilattico Sperimentale del Piemonte, Liguria e Valle d'Aosta, 13 - 14 June 2017 http://www.izsto.it/index.php/formazione/corsi-e-convegni/2025-analisi-bayesiana-dei-dati-biomedici
+This is the material for the two days course on **Bayesian Data Analysis for Medical Data** at the Istituto Zooprofilattico Sperimentale del Piemonte, Liguria e Valle d'Aosta, 13 - 14 June 2017 http://www.izsto.it/index.php/formazione/corsi-e-convegni/2025-analisi-bayesiana-dei-dati-biomedici